 Antioxidine is a proprietary blend of antioxidants and other natural food and plant extracts.
 It takes the ingredients in nature that have been shown to support skin and eyes during sun exposure better than anything else and combines them into one product—with the most effective natural antioxidants at the right concentrations.

-Antioxidine is a precise combination of specific ingredients that are effective at aiding your skin’s natural ability to defend against the effects of sun exposure.
+Antioxidine is a precise combination of specific ingredients that research shows are effective at supporting your skin’s natural ability to defend against the effects of sun exposure.

 Proprietary Antioxidine Complex was developed and formulated exclusively by Napa Valley Bioscience for the specific purpose of supporting your response to ultraviolet rays.
 But Sunsafe Rx, and Antioxidine, have many other health benefits for your skin, eyes, and body.